-The Global Educators program began in 1998 under Lloyd Shirley's leadership as the director of Education/AIM.
-Global Training Institute (GTI) was a select group of ministers with academic qualifications and/or missionary experience.
-Such instructors would ease the load of the local faculty members by teaching one or two core curriculum courses or hold an intense seminar relating to an area of their teacher/training expertise, such as prophecy, hermeneutics, or evolution.
+The genesis of Global Educators began in 1998 under Lloyd Shirley's leadership as the director of Education/AIM.
+Global Training Institute (GTI) was a group of select ministers with academic qualifications and/or missionary experience who were willing to teach in the overseas Bible schools and underwrite their own expenses.
+Such instructors would ease the load of the local faculty members by teaching one or two core curriculum courses or hold an intense seminar relating to an area of their expertise, such as prophecy, hermeneutics, or evolution.